Best burglar alarm brands

 All the Veritas alarms can be used as bells-only alarms (these make a noise when triggered, but don't alert you) or can be set up to contact you by phone or text, with the addition of a speech dialler.

-Although the more advanced Premier Elite range is primarily for commercial properties, Texecom says it's suitable for homes, supposedly offering you 'commercial grade security' at home.
+The more advanced Premier Elite range is primarily for commercial properties, although Texecom says it's suitable for homes, supposedly offering you 'commercial grade security' at home.

 There are 10 different models in the range, mostly wireless, and seven of them were released in 2017.
 These alarms come with Texecom's Ricochet mesh technology, which is said to make connections between wireless devices even stronger, and allow for systems to be expanded further, even in more remote places.